tim-hogan/glidingops/README.md

 A bunch of tools to assist gliding operations.

-Original project author Tim Hogan.
+Based on original by Tim Hogan.

 ## How to install